Students Who Are Symptomatic

 John Carroll University Student Health Center is committed to protecting and promoting the health, wellness and safety of our campus community.
 In response to the COVID-19 pandemic, the Student Health Center is accepting walk-ins and scheduled appointments for in-person nurse and physician visits.
 It is important that we follow the guidelines established by the CDC and the State of Ohio including the Cuyahoga County Board of Health.
 We support frequent hand washing and wearing facial masks/coverings when visiting the health center.
 If you have any questions or concerns, we are accessible by phone at 216-397-4349 or by email email@example.com.

+John Carroll University mandates the COVID-19 vaccination for all students and employees.
 Although the Student Health Center does not offer the COVID-19 Vaccine, they can help facilitate and transport you to receive the vaccine locally, near campus.
-You can schedule a vaccine near campus (using the 44118 zip code) at vaccines.gov.
+You can schedule a vaccine near campus (using the 44118 zip code).
+To find a COVID-19 vaccine or booster search vaccines.gov, text your ZIP code to 438829, or call 1-800-232-0233 to find locations near you.
 Please call the health center with questions or if you need transportation to the local site.

 Where is the Student Health and Wellness Center located?